Signed in as:

 Kristen Margiotta is a Delaware based contemporary oil painter whose passion for art is pervasive throughout her lifestyle.
 For over eighteen years, she has been exhibiting and selling her work, illustrating books, and actively participating in her local art community.
 She has been an instructor of art since that time, instructing at a variety of locations including at the college level.

-Margiotta has transitioned from her big eyed gallery paintings and illustration work that she has built her career on the last 15 years, into more traditional, realistic and narrative oil painting.
+Margiotta has transitioned from her “big eyed” gallery paintings and illustration work that she has built her career on, and returned to her roots of a more traditional, realistic and narrative oil painting style.
 She’s also returned to portrait painting, working directly from live models using the direct method of "alla prima" oil painting.
 Her return to realism is a reflection of events that unfolded in her personal life and her desire to explore the complexities of the world and beyond.

 “No one does RED like her ”- Scott Kirschner, painter, Arch Enemy Arts.

 “Wonderfully painted, big-eyed, and dark ”- Ray Nichols, owner Lead Graffiti (Letterpress Studio).

 “This was the most ambitious Delaware Fun-A-Day project I have seen completed ”. - Monika Bullette, co-founder Delaware Fun-A-Day.